Mithilesh-27/Spotify-Clone/README.md

 5. For a quick start, you may download songs from [Youtube Audio Library](https://studio.youtube.com/channel/UCfD-bv-_j5C2kglrLpfX21g/music)

-6. Open your browser and navigate to `http://127.0.0.1:3000/index.html`.
+6. Use live preview/live server to start the app on `http://127.0.0.1:3000/index.html`.
 Use the interface to play your albums and songs 😊